 sysasm password and the

-When you configure Oracle ASM failure groups, it may be more efficient for a node to read from an extent that is closest to the node, even if that extent is a secondary extent.
+When you configure Oracle Automatic Storage Management (Oracle ASM) failure groups, it may be more efficient for a node to read from an extent that is closest to the node, even if that extent is a secondary extent.
 You can configure Oracle ASM to read from a secondary extent if that extent is closer to the node instead of Oracle ASM reading from the primary copy which might be farther from the node.
 Using preferred read failure groups is most beneficial in an extended distance cluster.

 To configure this feature, set the

 ASM_PREFERRED_READ_FAILURE_GROUPS initialization parameter to specify a list of failure group names as preferred read disks.
 Oracle recommends that you configure at least one mirrored extent copy from a disk that is local to a node in an extended cluster.
-However, a failure group that is preferred for one instance might be remote to another instance in the same Oracle RAC database.
+However, a failure group that is preferred for one instance might be remote to another instance in the same Oracle Real Application Clusters (Oracle RAC) database.
 The parameter setting for preferred read failure groups is instance specific.

-When installing Oracle Grid Infrastructure, any nonclustered Oracle ASM instances are automatically converted to clustered Oracle ASM.
+When installing Oracle Grid Infrastructure, any nonclustered Oracle Automatic Storage Management (Oracle ASM) instances are automatically converted to clustered Oracle ASM.

 You can use the Server Control Utility (SRVCTL) to add or remove an Oracle ASM instance.